 Nothing can conflict with Education Code Section 76224 pertaining to the finality of grades assigned by instructors, or with Title 5, or District procedures relating to retention and destruction of records.

-When the District is claiming apportionment under Title 5 Section 58161, students may repeat, up to a total of four semesters, courses designated as repeatable including courses in which substandard grades were awarded in one or more enrollments.
+When the District is claiming apportionment under Title 5 Section 58161, students may repeat, up to a total of three enrollments and a fourth by petition only, courses designated as repeatable including courses in which substandard grades were awarded in one or more enrollments.
 If the student is repeating the course to alleviate substandard academic work, the District may disregard the first two substandard grades if the student repeats the class two more times.
-Students may also petition for approval to repeat, up to a total of four semesters, active participatory credit courses that are related in content, in physical education, visual art, or performing arts, including courses in which substandard grades were awarded in one or more enrollments.
+Students may also petition for approval to repeat, up to a total of four semesters, active participatory credit courses that are related in content, such as those in physical education, visual art, or performing arts, including courses in which substandard grades were awarded in one or more enrollments.

 Petitioning for approval includes:

-Significant Laps of Time
+Significant Lapse of Time

 Students may be permitted or required to repeat courses in which a “C” or better grade was earned where there was a significant lapse of time of no less than 36 months since the grade was obtained and: